eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/Software Development View/page_interaction-patterns.md

 #### 2.1.
 Discovery by Convention

 In certain use-cases, participants can agree on conventions where a specific Submodel may be expected.
-For example, a use-case may require data about what car a clutch was built into (like the [SingleLevelUsageAsPlanned](https://github.com/eclipse-tractusx/sldt-semantic-models/blob/cf4d3378ad95e746694b83817dcfd7f40c7f3559/io.catenax.single_level_usage_as_built/1.0.1/gen/SingleLevelUsageAsBuilt.json)).
 This information can only be provided by the buyer of a certain part who creates a new Twin for the part with identical `assetIds`.
 Such conventions about how to locate certain types of Submodels should be explicitly mentioned in the Standards and Kits for a use-case as the default hypothesis is always that a [Supplier holds relevant data](#1-fetching-a-suppliers-twin).